bigskysoftware/htmx/www/content/essays/codin-dirty.md

 Definitely not clean!

 However, in this function there is a lot of context to keep around, and it lays out a series of specific steps that must proceed in a fairly linear manner.
-There isn't much reuse to be found by splitting it up into other functions and I think it would hurt the clarity (and the debuggability!) of the function if I did so just based on the general sense that functions should be small.
+There isn't any reuse to be found by splitting it up into other functions and I think it would hurt the clarity (and also importantly for me, the debuggability) of the function if I did so.

+But, as it stands, I'm not going to break that function up just to make it smaller.

 ### Important Things Should Be Big